Act 48 Information

 - E-REG and First Day Attendance

 E-REG is required for FALL and SPRING Semesters.
-E-REG for spring 2013 will be open during the following time period: after tuition bills are mailed through February 3rd, at midnight.
+E-REG for fall and spring will be open during the following time period: after tuition bills are mailed through the last day to add.

 Don't jeopardize your class schedule or financial aid!

-Visit the E-REG site and indicate your intention to attend the spring 2013 semester.
+Visit the E-REG site and indicate your intention to attend the fall or spring semester.
 You can access this site from anywhere with an internet connection.
 It's easy, it's fast--it takes only a moment.

 Go to myEdinboro, log in, then click on the EREG icon in the launchpad to record your EREG for this semester.